ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 its schema system, allows for the composition of multiple schemas from multiple services to form a larger, more powerful, and more complex data graph, sometimes called a federated schema.
 The company Apollo provides sophisticated solutions for managing and scaling a graph.

- ere s a lot to be said for the benefits of building a graph to model your company s data, and the good habits that being forced to design a schema bring about. at said, no system comes without tradeoffs.
+ There's a lot to be said for the benefits of building a graph to model your company s data, and the good habits that being forced to design a schema bring about. at said, no system comes without tradeoffs.
 Because GraphQL forgoes standard HTTP verbs, it does not play nicely with some elements of the web stack.
 GET request caching and developer tooling are still catching up to deal nicely with GraphQL requests.
 If those drawbacks are not a significant concern for your business, I strongly encourage you to check out apollographql.com and consider using GraphQL especially for internal use cases for your APIs.

 Non-HTTP APIs